malcolm-mckinney/malcolm-mckinney.github.io/content/projects/ConnectAuthors/index.md

 Again this presentation was well received, however an internal security review of a new technology such as JanusGraph would take longer than the expected time to implement(at least six months), so this idea was scrapped.

-Going back to the drawing board, I was pushed to solve the same problem using technologies already used within the company, so I looked further into $graphLookup functionality in mongoDB.
+Going back to the drawing board, I was pushed to solve the same problem using technologies already used within the company, so I looked further into [$graphLookup functionality in mongoDB](https://www.mongodb.com/docs/manual/reference/operator/aggregation/graphLookup/).

-Within a couple of weeks, I created a new architecture using mongoDB and wrote a detailed design document.
+Within a couple of weeks, I created a new architecture using mongoDB by referencing [this website](https://www.mongodb.com/databases/mongodb-graph-database) and [these slides](https://www.slideshare.net/mongodb/webinar-working-with-graph-data-in-mongodb) and wrote a detailed design document.

-I defined the schema for vertex and edge below:
+In that new document, defined the schema for vertex and edge below:
 ```
 Vertex {
     labels: ["official", "sticker"],